MrMimic/Data-Mining/README.md

 ## map_nom_villes

-Look for villages or towns names containing a term and plot them on a map.
+Look for french village or town names containing a string and plot them on a map.

 ## personal_data_mining